 Regularly testing yourself using active recall can significantly improve your retention of correct spellings and reduce the likelihood of making spelling errors in your writing.

-6. Utilize Technology Wisely
+6. make use of Technology Wisely

 7. Understand Basic Spelling Rules